-- Fees in the form of monthly pre-authorized payment via Lillio or etransfers shall be made on the 1st working day of the month.
-One payment is preferred.
-If two payments per month are negotiated, the debits will be made on the 1st and the 15th of each month.
-Cash can be accepted as a payment fee. - All payments returned from a financial institution will be subject to a processing fee of \$50.
-If the processing fee is not reimbursed within 20 business days, the child's care may be suspended. - A receipt of payment will be issued after the year end for income tax purposes via Lillio. - Refunds will not be made for statutory holidays or any absent days (including vacations or illness). - A late payment fee of \$5.00 per week will be charged if payment is not received according to the agreed upon schedule.
+- Fees in the form of monthly pre-authorized payment via Lillio is recommended and preferred or etransfers will be debited.
+All payment are to be made on the first working day of each month.
+Cash is not a preferrable method of payment. - All payments returned from a financial institution will be subject to a processing fee of \$50.
+If the processing fee is not reimbursed within 20 business days, the child's care may be suspended. - A receipt of payment will be issued after the year ends for income tax purposes via Lillio. - Refunds will not be made for statutory holidays or any absent days (including vacations or illness). - A late payment fee of \$5.00 per week will be charged if payment is not received according to the agreed upon schedule.